osmcode/osmium-tool/man/output-options.md

 :   Allow an existing output file to be overwritten.
 Normally **osmium** will
     refuse to write over an existing file.

---output-header=OPTION
+--output-header=OPTION=VALUE
 :   Add output header option.
-This option can be given several times.
-See the
+This command line option can be used multiple
-    *libosmium manual* for a list of allowed header options.
+    times for different OPTIONs.
+See the *libosmium manual* for a list of available header options.